-It has been almost a year since Tim Rogers lost his daughter, Polly, in a bus accident in Charlotte.
+It has been almost a year since Tim Rogers lost his daughter, Polly, a UNC Charlotte sophomore, in a bus accident in Charlotte.
 Rogers said he never tries to stifle his grief, which is still fresh.

-His many friends at UNC Charlotte, touched by the life that Polly Rogers lived, are helping Rogers honor his daughter by building a sensory garden within UNC Charlotte’s Botanical Gardens.
-At the time of her death, May 1, 2018, Rogers was a sophomore studying special education in the Cato College of Education.
+His many friends at UNC Charlotte, touched by the life that Polly lived, are helping Rogers honor his daughter by building a sensory garden within UNC Charlotte’s Botanical Gardens.
+At the time of her death on May 1, 2018, Polly was studying special education in the Cato College of Education.

 “Our hope is that the garden will serve as a living memorial to the joy she brought to life and her goal of working with students with special needs,” she said.
 “This living legacy will allow the community to honor her life and memory for years to come.”